-A comprehensive review of this Policy is carried out every three years.
+A review of this Policy is carried out annually.
 The Policy will also be monitored to ensure that it complies with statutory requirements and to ensure that any changes in practices are accurately reflected.
-It will be presented to the Governors' Teaching, Learning and Curriculum Committee for approval.
+It will be presented to the Governors' Teaching, Learning and Curriculum Committee for approval in the Lent Term.
 The minutes of this meeting will be presented to the Governors.